 NIDA reports that women often struggle with more significant social, medical, behavioral, and psychological concerns when struggling with addiction and seeking treatment services than men do.
 Women often face family obligations that can be a barrier to treatment and also prevent treatment completion.

 Addiction treatment programs for women need to address these concerns and ensure that things like child care and additional support are provided.

-Gender-specific treatment goes beyond just these occupational concerns.
-For instance, women may experience higher rates of cravings and episodes of relapse as well as struggle with co-occurring disorders at high rates.
+The gender-specific treatment goes beyond just these occupational concerns.
+For instance, women may experience higher rates of cravings and episodes of relapse as well as a struggle with co-occurring disorders at high rates.
 It is important to manage these issues as well.

 Men are more prone to risk-taking behaviors, anger issues, and impulse control problems, which can be treated during therapy sessions.

 Addiction treatment should manage all aspects of the disease, which can be complex.
 All of the following should be addressed:

 Treatment methods can include detox, group and individual counseling, life skills training,, educational programs, relapse prevention programs, medication management, family counseling, case management, support group meetings, co-occurring disorders management, transitional services, and aftercare programs.